-Note: The information presented here is an abbreviated version of our formal General Information for Tours to Georgia.
+Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-PACE OF TOUR AND DAILY ROUTINE: This tour will require some physical effort, and participants should have a good degree of fitness and be prepared for some occasional discomfort.
-As we spend most of the tour in a mountainous region, uphill walking is inevitable.
-How much we need to do depends on the weather conditions and the snow line.
-We will be walking over grassy and rock-strewn hillsides at some point.
-This may involve some quite steep inclines, and participants who wish to take part in these walks should be sure-footed and comfortable with heights: we may find ourselves looking out across dramatic vistas from a great height.
-Some participants will find a lightweight metal walking pole useful.
+PACE OF TOUR: This tour may require some physical effort and participants should have a reasonable degree of fitness and be prepared for some occasional discomfort.
+As we spend half of the tour in a mountainous region, some uphill walking is inevitable.
+How much we need to do will depend a lot on the weather conditions and the snow line and the effect that has on the birds we are looking for.
+None of the walks are in any way dangerous but we may find ourselves looking out across dramatic vistas from a great height.
+Some participants might find a lightweight, collapsible walking stick useful.

-We can certainly expect to find ourselves walking over snow at some point, although this will usually be small patches; we do’nt expect to spend long periods trekking across snow fields.
-On all walks there will be no rush and there will be plenty of time for breaks.
-We may reach altitudes of 9,000-10,000 feet.
-Our accommodation at Kazbegi is at around 6,500 feet.
+We could find ourselves walking over snow at some point although this will usually be small patches - we do not expect to spend long periods trekking across snow fields, and this has not actually happened in the last four years.
+We will however, be crossing a small scree slope and spending time standing on grassy slopes.
+There will be no rush on any of our walks, and there will be plenty of time for breaks.
+We may reach altitudes of 2500-3000m (8000-10,000 feet), although around 2100m (7000 feet) is more usual.